 Data scientist is one of the fastest-growing and highest paid jobs in tech.
 Dr. Tara Sinclair, Indeed.com’s chief economist, said the number of job postings for “data scientist” grew 57% year-over-year in Q1 of 2015.
 Yet, in spite of the incredibly high demand, it’s not entirely clear what education someone needs to land one of these coveted roles.
-Do you get a degree in data science?
+Should you major in data science, or get a degree in it?
 Attend a bootcamp?
 Take a few Udemy courses and jump in?

 I caught up with four experts in this area to find out if someone can teach themselves data science or if it’s better to get a degree.
 The general consensus?
 A degree won’t hurt, but not all programs are created equal, and there are other equally valid paths toward this career.
 So, if you’re thinking about getting a degree in data science, here’s what the experts want you to know.